Hot Take Tuesday: Who's saying what about the world of sports?

-LOUISVILLE, KY (WAVE) - You'll have to excuse some of our colleagues.
-They enjoyed a Labor Day weekend packed with college football and some didn't get their scorched-earth takes in on time.
+LOUISVILLE, KY (WAVE) - UofL's toughest football test this year is just days away.
+Who's saying what about it and other hot topics in the world of sports?

-Nonetheless, several others persisted.
-Enjoy the Hot Take Tuesday for Sept.
-5, 2017, and feel free to share your own by emailing us at hottakes@wave3.com:
+Enjoy this edition of Hot Take Tuesday for Sept.
+12, 2017, and feel free to share your own by emailing us at hottakes@wave3.com:

+Is UofL a legitimate title contender?
+We'll find out Saturday night.
+The Clemson defense is the best the Cards will face this season.
+Malik Williams and the running game will have to give them something, just to give Lamar a little time.
+The Tigers gave up 15 total yards to Auburn in the second half on Saturday night and had 11 sacks.
+How improved is the UofL offensive line?
+Midterm exam on Saturday night.
+Don't forget to wear black.

+I'm all for making college football safer, but this "targeting" rule has left the tracks.
+And now we've gotten to the point, in the IU game this week, where it's not called on the field but replay guys sit there after and examine in ultra slo-mo if a helmet touched another helmet.
+The penalty of ejection is way too harsh.
+Two UCLA guys were booted from their game.
+Someone please tell the unathletic guys making these calls that the game is played at full 4.5 speed, with 260-pound studs who can't suddenly stop momentum, can't hit low, can't hit high, can't know where the player they will hit in the next split second is going to put his head, and can't change the anatomical fact that his own head is planted squarely between the two shoulders he's supposed to use in the now-sissified game of football.

 Annie Moore, Digital Content Producer (Follow on Twitter)